 Traumatic Brain Injury

-After Webster’s death in 2002 at the age of 50, he was diagnosed with chronic traumatic encephalopathy, a degenerative brain disease that has since been found in over a dozen other deceased NFL players.
-Dr. Edward L. Westbrook, who had been asked by the NFL board to examine several players for traumatic brain injury in the early 2000s, said he was “impressed and maybe horrified by… the degree of injury” in the players, which included Webster.
+After Webster died in 2002 at the age of 50, he was diagnosed with chronic traumatic encephalopathy, a degenerative brain disease that has since been found in over a dozen other deceased NFL players.
+Dr. Edward L. Westbrook, who the NFL board had asked to examine several players for traumatic brain injury in the early 2000s, said he was “impressed and maybe horrified by… the degree of injury” in the players, which included Webster.
 Westbrook had no hesitations in naming football injuries as the cause of Webster’s illness.

 Dr. Westbrook was one of the “neutral” physicians hired by the NFL board whose opinions are said to have a critical role in determining the outcome of disability claims by players.
 In 2005, the Fourth Circuit Court of Appeals upheld Webster’s estate’s lawsuit against the NFL retirement plan, saying, “In every such case in which the neutral physician offered a clear, conclusive assessment of the applicant’s disability, the board chose to follow the neutral recommendation.”
 The NFL did not officially acknowledge that repeated concussions could lead to long-term mental damage until December 2009, which led Jason Luckasevic, a Pittsburgh attorney who represented some of the first players who sued the NFL over this issue, to say, “That’s completely fraudulent.
 You say these people have cognitive problems from playing football and award them benefits, and yet you lie and write studies telling the public that’s not the case.
 I don’t know that it gets more despicable than that.”